1-2-3 Waste Collection

 ✔ mouldy and out-of-date food

-Please remove all plastic and packaging from food waste before putting in your caddy and bin.
-Remove any foil, clingfilm or plastic and please use to not use plastic to line your caddy or bin and use compostable liners or newspaper.
-The following items should not be placed into your food waste bin:
+Please remove all plastic and packaging from food waste before putting it in your kitchen caddy, before it goes in your outside bin.
+Remove any foil, clingfilm or please do not use plastic bags to line your kitchen caddy and use compostable liners or newspaper instead.

 ✖ packaging of any sort (e.g. packaged ready-meals, clingfilm or plastic film lids)